raganwald-deprecated/iGesture/README.md

 Nota Bene: Although this repository is public, this plugin has NOT been released.
 I am in the process of "extracting" iGesture from another project, and it is under construction.

+Disclaimer: This jQuery plugin has nothing to do with the hardware device from the now-defunct [Fingerworks][fw], with [Dr. Maria Karam][mk]'s project, or with the [Java-based gesture recognition framework][java].

 Warning: iGesture [May Contain Underscores][mcu].

 [blank]: /raganwald/iGesture/raw/master/about/blank.png  "Blank"